qwer1234abc/Developmental-Blog/README.md

 # Developmental-Blog
-To record what I have learnt weekly in ID
+To record what I have learnt weekly in ID xx

 ## Week 1